 I’m considering breast implants.
 Should I be worried now?

 You may be wondering, do breast implants cause cancer?
 Will getting implants increase my risk for breast cancer?
 These are valid concerns that you should openly discuss with your plastic surgeon.
 Dr. Preminger takes her patient’s safety seriously.
 Breast implants are common, and this surgical procedure has been performed for decades.
 However, just like any surgical procedure or use of a medical device, breast implants come with risks, and so does the surgery itself.
 It is up to you and your plastic surgeon to decide whether these risks outweigh your desires to improve your body confidence.
 While BIA-ALCL and breast implant illness are rare, you should not hesitate to discuss these risks with your healthcare provider.
 A trusted plastic surgeon will address your questions and concerns regarding your decision to get implants or have your implants removed.
-Keep in mind that as of now, BIA-ALCL and breast cancer have not been scientifically linked to smooth implants, gummy bear, or Ideal implants.
+Keep in mind that as of now, BIA-ALCL and breast cancer have not been scientifically linked to smooth implants, or gummy bear implants.
 However, all surgical procedures come with risks.
 Please speak with your surgeon regarding these concerns.

 Breast Implant Safety